Fang-Robotics-ACC/fang-robotics-mcb/README.md

 scons profile=debug -j 12 build #-j is how many parallel jobs
 ```

-To run unit tests - these allowed us to write a thousands of lines of code without
-an actual mcb.
-Although we had some bugs, the complex higher level functionality worked
-outside of the box.
+To run unit tests:

 ```
 scons profile=debug -j 12 run-tests #-j is how many parallel jobs
 ```

+These allowed us to write a thousands of lines of code for months without an
+actual mcb.
+Although we had some bugs, the complex higher level functionality
+worked outside of the box.

-In competition rounds, profile=release is used to prevent crashing the robot even if an error occurs
+In competition rounds, profile=release is used to prevent crashing the robot
-at risk of the robot flailing around.
-A failed assertion requires a full power cycle or new flash.
+even if an error occurs at risk of the robot flailing around.
+A failed
+assertion requires a full power cycle or new flash.
+The robot should be tested
-The robot should be tested and unit tested to the point where assertions will not fail.
+and unit tested to the point where assertions will not fail.

 The default robot is standard, follow the prompts to choose a different one.
-Robot type needs tobe changed for vscode but DO NOT commit the hardcoded robot type please
+Robot type needs tobe changed for vscode but DO NOT commit the hardcoded robot
+type please

 The debug profile is the most used.
 It has assertion statements to detect runtime bugs.

+To select a robot (Pierce is default):

 ```
 scons profile=debug robot=NAME
 ```